What is temporary car insurance?

 You can ask your insurance provider to cover you on your existing policy if you want to take your car to Europe for a trip.
 If you’re borrowing a car or sharing the drive with a friend, you could also find temporary cover for driving in Europe.

 Tempcover offers the minimum cover required by law, rather than fully comprehensive cover.
 Make sure you know which countries you’re travelling to before you get your insurance, then you can check if the policy will cover you.

 Please note that Tempcover requires that the vehicle begins its journey in the UK at the start of the policy, and it must be returned to the UK before the policy expires.

 If your itinerary changes, you may need to update your insurance provider too.
 If you’re planning on hiring a car, you’ll need hire car insurance instead.

-As of 2 August 2021, you’re no longer required to carry a Green Card to drive in Europe.
+You’re no longer required to carry a Green Card to drive in Europe.
 All the required insurance documentation will be emailed to you directly after you buy, so you can download and print it out yourself.